 Photos – Active artisanal workings within the Fatou Project and an image of gold recovered from workings

-Historic exploration identified gold mineralization occurring as free gold in multi-stage quartz and quartz-carbonate ± sulphide veins.
+Historic exploration identified gold mineralisation occurring as free gold in multi-stage quartz and quartz-carbonate ± sulphide veins.
 Sulphides associated with gold include pyrite, pyrrhotite, arsenopyrite, and possible bismuthinite.
 Gold-bearing veins are mostly subvertical in orientation striking N-S to north-westerly and appear to occur in clusters and local envelopes.

 Gold in quartz and quartz-carbonate-sulphide veins are orogenic and typical of most gold occurrences throughout West Africa and in other greenstone terranes.
 These veins formed at upper mesothermal depths (5-10km) and are characterised by brittle to brittle-ductile fracturing of the host rock followed by infiltration of hydrothermal fluids that deposited quartz, carbonate, and metallic minerals including gold.